Co-occurring PTSD Treatment

 Complex Trauma

-Complex trauma develops after a person has been exposed to varied and multiple traumas.
+Complex PTSD and trauma develops after a person has been exposed to varied and multiple traumas.
 Usually, these experiences are interpersonal, meaning the trauma involves the person’s relationship with somebody else.

 PTSD Signs and Symptoms